mirjanacale/Mollavie/README.md

 There are no major differences between the local (Gitpod) version and the deployed (GitHub Pages) version that I'm aware of.

+## Acknowledgements

+- Inspired by artists everywhere, especially my daughter for original artworks.
+- Special thanks to Code Institute mentors and the Stack Overflow community.

 ## Contributing

-Contributions are welcome!
-If you have suggestions for new questions or improvements to the game, please feel free to open an issue .
+If you have suggestions for new features or improvements to the site, please feel free to open an issue.
+If you would like to contribute code, please fork the repository and create a pull request.